Golden share: History

-The term arose in the 1980s when the British government retained golden shares in companies it privatised, an approach later taken in many other European countries, as well as the former Soviet Union.
-It was introduced in Russia by a Decree of the President of the Russian Federation (Boris Yeltsin) on November 16, 1992.
+The term arose in the 1980s when the British government retained golden shares in companies it privatised, an approach later taken in many other European countries, as well as Russia, where it was introduced by a Decree of the President of the Russian Federation (Boris Yeltsin) on November 16, 1992.

 As of 2014, NATS Holdings, the UK's main air navigation service provider, is an example of a company with a golden share.

 The government of Brazil has been holding a golden share in aircraft manufacturer Embraer to retain veto power over "strategic decisions involving military programs and any change in its controlling interest."

-The June 2025 acquisition of U.S. Steel by Nippon Steel involved the use of a golden share, giving the US federal government extensive control over the company.
+The June 2025 acquisition of U.S. Steel by Nippon Steel involved the use of a golden share, giving President Donald Trump extensive control over the company.
 In January of that year, President Joe Biden had blocked the deal, citing national security concerns.
 The president of the United Steelworkers union called the golden share "a startling degree of personal power over a corporation".
+According to filings control of Trump's golden share reverts to the U.S. Treasury Department and the U.S. Commerce Department following his presidency.

 People's Republic of China

 In 2013, the People's Republic of China introduced golden shares termed "special management shares".
-Since then, golden shares have been utilized by Chinese Communist Party (CCP) general secretary Xi Jinping's administration to expand control over private companies, particularly technology companies.
+Such shares confer distinct benefits like greater voting rights or governance powers.Since then, they have been utilized by Chinese Communist Party (CCP) general secretary Xi Jinping's administration to expand control over private companies, particularly technology companies.
 Golden shares have featured prominently in the governance of digital platforms, which accepted this arrangement in exchange for journalism licenses required for their daily operations.
 During the 2020–2021 Xi Jinping administration reform spree, the government used strategic share acquisitions to increase its golden share holdings.In 2021, The Economist and Reuters described the Chinese government's stake in ByteDance as a golden share investment.